 - The date and time the vehicle was observed

 Reports must be submitted within 14 days of observing a vehicle.
 The EPA will only take action on reports of loud vehicles where the source of the noise is the vehicle exhaust.
 Contact the EPA's Environment Line on 131 555 for more information.

 Allowable Work Hours

-With the exception of where a Development Consent is issued before 1 September 2021 which may identify other hours.
+- No construction to take place on Sundays or public holidays, except where a Development Consent is issued before 1 September 2021 which may identify other hours.
 The Development Consent can be found on the DA Tracker.

 Works under Complying Development Certificates (CDC) can have different hours of construction approved under the State Environmental Planning Policy (Exempt and Complying Development) 2008.

 Contact the Certifier managing the site or a Council Certifier if you think there is an unreasonable level of construction noise coming from a site.
 Certifier contact details may be mailed to you before works commence, or can be found on the site fence.